open-mmlab/mmdetection/MODEL_ZOO.md

 - We use distributed training and BN layer stats are fixed.
 - We adopt the same training schedules as Detectron.
 1x indicates 12 epochs and 2x indicates 24 epochs, which corresponds to slightly less iterations than Detectron and the difference can be ignored.
 - All pytorch-style pretrained backbones on ImageNet are from PyTorch model zoo.
-- We report the training GPU memory as the maximum value of `torch.cuda.max_memory_cached()` for all 8 GPUs.
-Note that this value is usually less than what `nvidia-smi` shows, but closer to the actual requirements.
+- For fair comparison with other codebases, we report the GPU memory as the maximum value of `torch.cuda.max_memory_allocated()` for all 8 GPUs.
+Note that this value is usually less than what `nvidia-smi` shows.
 - We report the inference time as the overall time including data loading, network forwarding and post processing.
-- The training memory and time of 2x schedule is simply copied from 1x.
-It should be very close to the actual memory and time.

 ## Baselines